Ear Decomposition and Balanced Neighborly Simplicial Manifolds

 \section{Abstract}

 We find the first non-octahedral balanced 2-neighborly 3-sphere and the balanced 2-neighborly triangulation of the lens space $L(3,1)$.
 Each construction has 16 vertices.
+We show that there exists a balanced 3-neighborly non-spherical 5-manifold with 18 vertices.
 We also show that the rank-selected subcomplexes of a balanced simplicial sphere do not necessarily have an ear decomposition.